chuckySF/Rent-A-Dog/README.md

 * Add a tableView of [Dog] to the bottom portion of the user profile screen

 #### Week 3
-* Build add Dog screen and associate each Dog created with User in realtime db
+* Build add Dog screen and associate each Dog created with User in realtime db.
+* Add schedule availability intervals to the add dog screen, redflect in db.
 #### Week 4
 * Query all Users with available dogs in the area near you limited by distance.
 *Populate tableview and map view with relevant Dogs